-If you are afraid of such system and do not want to accidentally have the same adventure like me, you can park right here in Stricki Parkhaus –Moserstrasse 27, 8200 Schaffhausen and there are some more parking spots as well in Schaffhausen.
+If you are afraid of such a system and do not want to accidentally have the same adventure as me, you can park right here in Stricki Parkhaus –Moserstrasse 27, 8200 Schaffhausen, and there are some more parking spots as well in Schaffhausen.

 I would like to explore you 5 top things to do in Schaffhausen and let’s have a look at them very shortly, so you can maybe decide straight away what to do once you are there:

 - Visiting the old town full of Renaissance buildings.
 It could take you up to 1 hour to walk around.